xgirma/advanced-state-management-in-react-applications/chapters/ch.02/README.md

   rendr () { // Do stuff with items }
 }
 ````
+Program defensively.
+If the call takes longer than you thought and you try to map-over it, that will be  disaster, so give `[]` as default.
+We won't get a prop type warning.

 ## Example Application: jet setter
 In a large application you have to go down a few more ancestors.
 Note: `chapters/ch.02/jetsetter/srcBefore/` contains the original code before modification.
 The same code can be found [here](https://github.com/stevekinney/jetsetter/blob/master/README.md) under the `basic-state` branch.